wagnernoise/pig-game/README.md

 5. The first player to reach 100 points (by default) on GLOBAL score wins the game.
 The user can change the GLOBAL score in the tab "FINAL SCORE"
 6. Enjoy :)

+# One dice version
+If you want to play the one dice version of the game, you have to modify the HTML and CSS files (simple fix).
+The JavaScript for the one dice version is named "app.js".

 [1]: https://en.wikipedia.org/wiki/Pig_(dice_game)#cite_ref-1